 We rose and got out early Wednesday to catch a fast Busquebus catamaran to Colonia De Sacramento, across the Rio Plata in Uruguay.
 The entire old town is a designated UNESCO Heritage Site.
 We walked up from the ferry dock, through the ancient gate (photo, city wall), and wandered among several charming little historical museums.
 Serene cobbled streets (photo, noon-day scene) are the essence of the old city.
 We stopped for a lunch of chorizo at a hole-in-the-wall snack stand and enjoyed the afternoon at the square with coffee and ice cream, watching the people and dogs and cats on the streets.
 Before sunset, we climbed up the lighthouse sitting among the ruins of a convent (photo, lighthouse), where we caught views of the whole city of Colonia in every direction.
 Before returning to the boat, we stopped in a downtown market to load up with fruit and bread.
 While waiting for the boat, we enjoyed our sweet peaches and oranges, taking the air among the locals relaxing in the park.
 A fountain sprouts water and kids splash around (photo, fountain).
 It's a truly colonial town, for a lot of busy porteños to steal some weekend relaxation.

 Thursday is our museum day.
 We returned to Recoleta to visit the National Fine Art Museum, where European masters' works are on display: Dutch and French impressionists and sculptors and local artists dating up to early 20th century.
 We found it a bit stuffy, compared to the Latin America Modern Art Museum which is airy and bright.
 One entire floor was devoted to a wonderful retrospective show of Carlos Cruz Diaz.
 His works include a number of fun constructions involving lines and lights and color (photo, Cruz Diaz sculpture).
 We also saw works by Frida Kahlo, Diego Rivera, and Xul Solar, to name a few highlights.
 We had a lovely lunch at a local café (photo, in Recoleta) and walked the Japanese Garden, with a koi pond and a typical Japanese style wooden bridge.
-There is one black crane who likes to do his sunbathing exclusively in the middle of the pond (photo, crane) and a white one playing in a cool spray of water.
+There is one black crane-like bird (officially, a neotropic cormorant) who seems to like to do his sunbathing exclusively in the middle of the pond (photo, cormorant) and a white one (maybe an egret?) playing in a cool spray of water.
 We took the bus back to our neighborhood and had dinner at the best pizza place in town, Pizzeria Guerrin.
 They claim their signature Fugazza to be their invention.
 It was indeed very good with a lot of cheese piled on top.

 Friday was our last day in Buenos Aires.
 We took the subway to the Evita Museum, which housed in the orphanage site she founded 70 years ago (photo, museum inner courtyard).
 Just entering the museum is a display contrasting a critical view of Evita with a more adoring perspective.
 A few unflattering books and pictures are shown versus images that put Evita beneath a halo.
 The remainder of the museum favors the flattering side.
 She is represented as very well-intentioned toward the underclass, the shirtless labor masses, despite that her methods (and Peron's generally) might be considered rather in a dictatorship mode.
 Her enemies tended to be military officers and well-to-dos, even some middle class.
 Her background as a radio actress (and founder of a powerful actors' union), prepared her well to promote her ideas and her images.
 It seems since she also happened to be a very pretty and attractive women, Argentines for the most part loved all that combination.
 Unquestionably, she had a lot of avid fans and vocal detractors.
 In the afternoon, we went to Xul Solar Museum (photo, outside the Klub), housed in the artist's former residence.
 He was a painter, inventor and poet.
 The pieces on display are surreal and bizarre, some have a flavor of cartoons.
 In the evening, we went back to our favorite ice cream shop.
 We have had one to two helados every day since arriving here and have developed a fine taste for the wonderful flavors this country produced.
 Especially the bittersweet chocolate is to die for -- Viva Chocolate Amargo!